masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 - Efficient Search, Insertion, and Deletion

-  - Searching, Adding, or removing elements from a hash table is generally fast.
+  - Searching, Adding, and removing elements from a hash table is generally fast.
 The time complexity for searches, insertions, and deletions in a hash table is also typically O(1) on average.

 ### Disadvantages of Hash Table over array